- Essential concepts for logic/FSM and Algorithm implementation using automated design flows.

 Intended learning outcomes

-- Concepts of Abstraction, Domain, Synthesis and Analysis and classification of Synthesis Tools.
+- explain the concepts of Abstraction, Domain, Synthesis and Analysis and classification of Synthesis Tools

-- Implementation styles like Full Custom, Std Cells, Mask Programmable Gate Arrays and FPGA and comparison between them.
+- explain implementation methods such as Full Custom, Std Cells, Mask Programmable Gate Arrays and FPGA and comparison between them

-- Coding styles for logic/FSM and Algorithms in HDL/C for efficient implementation and reuse.
+- use logic/FSM coding styles and Algorithms in HCD for efficient implementation and reuse

-- Technology and Optimisation constraints, their implications and use in logic/FSM and High Level Synthesis.
+- account for the limitations of Technology and Optimization, their implications and use in logic/FSM

 Literature and preparations